-Types of data and analysis
+Types of Data and Analysis

 LACRPC collects several types of data to determine compliance with Title VI considerations.
 Examples include characteristics about the population in program and project areas such as ethnic composition, languages spoken, age distribution, and mobility limitations.
-Data on the impact of transportation systems and transportation mode choices is also useful data in examining Title VI compliance.
-In addition, information such as the percentage of households using various modes of transportation; the extent of exposure to transportation hazards; and, data on access to jobs, schools, emergency services, medical facilities, shopping, and other amenities may be useful in understanding how individuals and communities are affected.
-In addition, each division or office collecting sociodemographic data uses a process to collect and classify data on various sociodemographic categories including race, national origin, gender, home language, age, and disability status.
+Data on the impact of transportation systems and transportation mode choices is also useful in examining Title VI compliance.
+In addition, information such as the percentage of households using various modes of transportation, the extent of exposure to transportation hazards, and data on access to jobs, schools, emergency services, medical facilities, shopping, and other amenities may be useful in understanding how individuals and communities are affected.
+Each division or office collecting sociodemographic data uses a process to collect and classify data on various sociodemographic categories, including race, national origin, gender, home language, age, and disability status.